ykanggit/probo/controls/application-security/source-code/APP-SRC-001_patch_review.md

 3. Enter the branch name (e.g. "main") in the branch name pattern field.
 4. Enable: "Require a pull request before merging"
+5. Click Create or Save to apply the rule

 ## Evidence